-The emergence of liberalization, privatization, and globalization coupled with a thriving population, climbing GDP growth, rising disposable income and increasing consumer expenditure across different economies of the world have fueled the growth in the global retail industry and created numerous opportunities for all kinds of players in the retail segment.
+The emergence of liberalization, privatization, and globalization coupled with a thriving population, climbing GDP growth, rising disposable income, and increasing consumer expenditure across different economies of the world have fueled the growth in the global retail industry and created numerous opportunities for all kinds of players in the retail segment.

 Research reveals that the market is expected to reach an estimated $20,002 billion in 2017 with a CAGR of 4.1% per year (2012-2017).
 The retail industry today is experiencing explosive transformations as investments are rushing into this sector both in developed as well as developing markets across the world.
-Retailers including small proprietors to huge retail chains, e-retailers to brick & mortar stores are embracing the latest trends in marketing, distribution, supply chain & technology in order to compete with each other, adapt to the changing consumer behavior and sustainable growth.
+Retailers including small proprietors to huge retail chains, e-retailers to brick & mortar stores are embracing the latest trends in marketing, distribution, supply chain & technology in order to compete with each other, adapt to the changing consumer behavior, and sustainable growth.

-However, the notion that the eventual fate or future of retailing lies with the e-retailers is no longer considered as an unquestionable truth by the industry due to emergence of a new trend known as Omni-channel retailing which is increasingly adopted by retailers across the globe in order to cater to the consumers who today want to shop anytime, anywhere.
+However, the notion that the eventual fate or future of retailing lies with the e-retailers is no longer considered as an unquestionable truth by the industry due to the emergence of a new trend known as Omni-channel retailing which is increasingly adopted by retailers across the globe in order to cater to the consumers who today want to shop anytime, anywhere.

-Omni-Channel Retailing Defined
+Define Omni-Channel Retailing

 Omni-channel retailing is a consumer-centric approach that deals with the marketing of multi-channel retailing and is considered to be its evolved form.
-It refers to the adoption of strategies, a variety of engagement tools, and a seamless approach to the consumer experience through all accessible shopping channels including versatile mobile internet devices, computers, brick-and-mortar stores, TV, radios, direct mail, catalog and so on.
+It refers to the adoption of strategies, a variety of engagement tools, and a seamless approach to the consumer experience through all accessible shopping channels including versatile mobile internet devices, computers, brick-and-mortar stores, TV, radios, direct mail, catalog, and so on.
 It allows retailers to integrate all the channels of retailing & reaching customers simultaneously so as to enable them to track down the consumers across all channels.

 Moreover, today consumers have access to a range of innovative technologies, numerous kinds of online resources, multiple sources of product information which they utilize while shopping & are generally well informed about the various aspects products while entering the brick and mortar stores hence they expect the store employees to know more than what they do.
-Hence Omni-channel retailing allows retailers to deal with these informed consumers by offering them consistent experience at all platforms and catering to their demand based on central & common database of products, offers, prices, etc. It allows the consumers to experience the brand by providing merchandise and promotions consistent across all retail channels rather than offering an assortment of touch-points of the same brand.
-The brick-and-mortar stores, in this case, turn into an extension of the supply chain where purchases may be made in the stores, yet are researched through other "channels" of communication.
+Hence Omni-channel retailing allows retailers to deal with these informed consumers by offering them consistent experience at all platforms and catering to their demand based on a central & common database of products, offers, prices, etc. It allows the consumers to experience the brand by providing merchandise and promotions consistent across all retail channels rather than offering an assortment of touch-points of the same brand.
+The brick-and-mortar stores, in this case, turn into an extension of the supply chain where purchases may be made in the stores, yet are researched through other “channels” of communication.
 With Omni-channel retailing, marketing is made more efficient and consumer-specific by providing offers determined by consumer purchasing behavior, its social network affinities, website visits, loyalty programs, and other data mining techniques.

 The Omni-channel retailing not only helps organizations in realigning their business operations and implementing infrastructure changes but also provides a pathway & vision to attract, retain customers, and driving greater sales.